 My dear friends: if you would please take some time to read this I would greatly appreciate it, as it regards something that has plagued me a lot over the last couple years and concerns all of you who wish to acquire my services, be they photo, design, or type-related.

 I am changing the way I do things.
 I have gotten to a point where this is beyond necessary.
 Every day, I have people coming to me asking if I can photograph this for them, or design that for them, or write these letters for them.
 For a long time I've had trouble saying no, but I am going to have to start.
 Friends, I did my pro-bono time.
 I worked for a long time, produced a lot of great things for my community and the people around me, and never asked for a dime.
 As a result, there is a good chunk of my work out there, floating around and making people money, that neglects to give me credit where it is due or provide me with any sort of compensation.

 I am so honored that so many of you want my skills for your projects, your bands, your boards, etc. I'm so glad you like my work, and you all have helped me grow so much as a photographer, designer, and typographer!
 But some things need to change.
 I am a busy lady and don't have time to take on every project, not to mention some of them I am just flat-out completely uninterested in.
 Just because you think your new magic trick is the cat's pajamas, or your cheddar & olive quiche is worthy of a food-porn award, or your dog does this really cute thing when you smack him in the face, doesn't mean I am going to drop everything I'm doing to document it.
-So here is what changes:
+So here is what changes:•

 .
 One gig I just had paid me $150 for one file.
 Yeah- one full-res file.
 That is how much these things go for, people.
 So think again before you ask me to give it to you for free.
 If you want it for your facebook or your archives, find it on my website and feel free to grab the small version of it that I post there.
 Giving you a full-res photograph of you makes it possible for you to use it in the future to promote yourself, which is what you are supposed to be paying your photographer for.
 It's easy: you're not just paying me for the file, you're paying me for the rights to use the photograph however you please.

 I consider my rates fairly decent and am always willing to work with what people have, especially for my community.
 I obviously still get involved in projects that I am interested in and donate my work and/or services to certain causes, but seriously, people, it seems like you don't realize how inconsiderate it is to just flat-out ask me to do something for you and offer no compensation or even imply that it's crossed your mind.
-If you're unwilling to pay someone for these kinds of things, I suggest you buy your own equipment and start teaching yourself.
+If you're unwilling to pay someone for these kinds of things, I suggest you buy your own equipment and start teaching yourself.Thanks for reading.